 If you’re interested in helping people learn to live a healthier lifestyle, our Personal Training program could be ideal for you.
-This 300-hour program is designed to give students the knowledge and hands-on experience necessary to work in the personal training/exercise training profession.
-Emphasis is placed on the science of the human body including anatomy, physiology, kinesiology, and pathophysiology.
-Under the supervision of an experienced instructor, students are required to work one-on-one with gym clientele to develop and implement individual exercise programs, track clients’ progress, and demonstrate the effectiveness of the individual training program.
-Students receive training in the fundamental business skills that will prepare them for the personal health and fitness industry.
-Upon completion, students will be prepared to sit for industry-recognized exams required for certification as a Certified Personal Trainer (CPT).
+This 300-hour diploma program is designed to give Gwinnett College students the knowledge and hands-on experience necessary to work in the personal training/exercise training profession.
+Emphasis is placed on coursework that includes the science of the human body including anatomy, physiology, kinesiology, and pathophysiology.
+Under the supervision of an experienced school instructor, Personal Training program students are required to work one-on-one with gym clientele to develop and implement individual exercise programs, track clients’ progress, and demonstrate the effectiveness of the individual training program.
+Gwinnett College students receive training in the fundamental business skills that will prepare them for the personal health and fitness industry.
+Upon completion, Personal Training program students will be prepared to sit for industry-recognized exams required for certification as a Certified Personal Trainer (CPT).
 This curriculum is specifically geared toward the National Academy of Sports Medicine’s Certified Personal Trainer (NASM-CPT) exam

-Students must attend 75% of the total lecture hours and 100% of the hands-on hours to receive the Personal Training Certificate indicating completion of the program.
-Students who successfully complete the program will receive twenty-four continuing education units (CEU’s) applicable to the requirements set forth by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
+Gwinnett College students must attend 75% of the total class lecture hours and 100% of the hands-on hours to receive the Personal Training Certificate indicating completion of the program.
+Gwinnett College students who successfully complete the program will receive twenty-four continuing education units (CEU’s) applicable to the requirements set forth by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).

 Gwinnett College offers personal trainer courses to gain essential skills and training to achieve entry-level positions in this career field.
-These personal trainer courses will be the first step in starting a rewarding career
+These courses will be the first step in starting a rewarding career

 Personal Training Program Outline